 When the creator of an irrevocable trust leaves an inheritance that disqualifies a benefits recipient from needs-based public benefits, a viable option under appropriate circumstances is to petition the court to modify (or reform) the irrevocable trust to create a third-party SNT or, in some counties, a first-party SNT.
 Generally, if the creator of the trust intended the irrevocable trust to be available for a beneficiary’s lifetime, and some fact, lack of knowledge, drafting error, or change in the law subverts that intent, and if no beneficiary objects, then a petition for modification is a viable alternative to a “spend down” or establishment of a first-party SNT.

 There are several ways to modify a trust that includes such disqualifying provisions to conform to the requirements of a third-party SNT and preserve eligibility for needs-based public benefits.
 Which method may be appropriate in a given instance turns on answers to such questions as:

 - What was the trust creator’s intent in establishing the trust?

 - Did any legal or factual circumstances intervene between the execution of the trust and the death of the creator of the trust to subvert that intent?

 - Will any beneficiary contest the proposed modification?

 - Who assisted the trust creator in executing the trust instrument?

 To determine whether modification or reformation is a viable option, one should first scrutinize the trust terms.
 The instrument may embody a mechanism for amending relevant terms.
-For example, the trust may allow an amendment to alter trust terms if the beneficiary is receiving public benefits or has a disability, or it may provide for change in the manner in which assets are received (in trust or outright), provided the distributive shares remain the same.
+For example, the trust may allow an amendment to alter trust terms if the beneficiary is receiving public benefits or has a disability, or it may provide for a change in the manner in which assets are received (in trust or outright), provided the distributive shares remain the same.